glic3rinu/spam-gear/README.md

 # Spam-gear

 Some anti-spam artillery for your multi-user web and mail servers.
+UNIX design philosophy combining small tools that do one thing, and do it well.

+These scripts don't have dependencies other than standard unix commands, Bash and Python.
+With the only exception of php-shell-scan, that uses clamscan.

 ### Installation
 ```bash